Had3r/Places-Sharer/README.md

 - This app allows users to share places with each other.
 Every place has an image, title and other details such location.
 - The visitor is able to view the list of users and check shared places for a specific user.
-- **This is a dummy app for learning Node and Express, so some things may not work properly.**.
+- **This is a dummy app for learning Node and Express, so some things may not work properly**.
 If you want to check out all my dummy projects, please email me for private repository access.

 ## Table of Contents